 Now that explains why the app could have been deleted from the Play Store.

 Within the following week, we sent a string of emails and appeals, but they were all met by several automated and unhelpful answers from Google.
-We couldn't wrap our heads around why Google decided to terminate the developer's account.

 The main issue in such situations is that all emails and appeals are received and answered by Google bots.
 So, in this case, you have only two options: